Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/readme.md

     * Similar to vSphere API endpoint, NSX-T API endpoint is also auto-provisioned as part of AVS SDDC deployment.
     * Automated Architecture Assesment queries these APIs which are documented [here](https://developer.broadcom.com/xapis/nsx-t-data-center-rest-api/latest/).

+* HCX API
+    * HCX API endpoint is also auto-provisioned as part of AVS SDDC deployment.
+    * Automated Architecture Assessment queries these APIs which are documented at [`https://<REPLACE-WITH-YOUR-vCENTER-SERVER-URL>/hybridity/docs/index.html`](https://<REPLACE-WITH-YOUR-vCENTER-SERVER-URL>/hybridity/docs/index.html)

 Querying APIs enable evaluating status of some of the important design areas as discussed below.